AD-Archer/fintech-app/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Notes
 - Replace `yourusername` in the clone command with your actual GitHub username.
-- Ensure that the `.env` file contains the correct database credentials.
+- Ensure that the `.env` file contains the correct database credentials and JWT secret.
 - Adjust any sections as necessary to fit your specific project details or requirements.